AnnaWojciechowska/GEO4300_project/README.md

 This readme contains description of files structure for project "Tidal characteristics along the Norwegian coast"
 ## folders structrue ##
 ### harmonic analysis ###
 The folder harmonic analysis contains the main jupyter notebook for the calculations and plotting in this project.
-It also contains two python modules used in the calculations and an Excel spreadsheet with information on tidal constituents.
+It also contains two python modules used in the calculations, an Excel spreadsheet with information on tidal constituents, a csv file with the location of all tidal stations and water level observations for four chosen stations.
 ### wave_height_distributions ###
 Folder wave_height_distributions contains 1 jupyter notebook and 1 gzipped data for 2021 calculating tidal wave height, its means and distributions for 4 chosen stations.
 ### reading data ###